pej0918/pej0918.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 I'm Eunju Park.
 I hold a Bachelor's degree in Mathematics and Computer Engineering from [Ewha Womans University](https://www.ewha.ac.kr/ewha/index.do).
 <br>I am passionate about artificial intelligence and its potential to bridge the gap between modalities, enabling machines to understand and interact with the world more intuitively.
+My research interests include <Strong>Multimodal Learning, Multimodal Hallucination, Anomaly Detection, Generative Models and Vision-Language Models</Strong>.
-<br>My research interests include <Strong>Multimodal Learning, Multimodal Hallucination, Anomaly Detection, Generative Models and Vision-Language Models</Strong>.
+<br> I’d love to connect and talk about research, so feel free to reach out via email! 😄
 <br>